 Tesla Model X

 Since February 2017, we have owned a Tesla Model X P100D, equipped with the high performance ‘Ludicrous’ mode.
 The Model X is a seven seater SUV, weighing 2.4 tonnes.
 We are using this section on the Model X to present wider information on the financial incentives and tax advantages of EVs.

 The fun bit (drag racing).

 Model X versions with the Ludicrous option will slaughter most supercars (and plenty of motorbikes!) in a 0-60 mph drag race but will happily take your granny to bingo.
-Below is a mildly amusing video of a drag race.
-The Model X rather demoralises the drivers of high performance petrol SUVs, including a Lamborghini Aventador.
+The internet abounds with amusing videos of such drag races: a quick Google search will deliver many hours of entertaining diversion as dinosaur-fuelled supercars are humiliated.

-Thinking of taking granny out for a spin, it can be particularly amusing to pull up at a red light alongside a common or garden supercar when you’ve got an actual granny in the back, maybe on the way back from her weekly shop.
+A whilst on the subject of taking granny out for a spin, it can be particularly amusing to pull up at a red light alongside a common or garden supercar when you’ve got an actual granny in the back, maybe on the way back from her weekly shop.
 Borrow the granny if you don’t happen to have one handy, it adds singificant comedy value.
-Any old Ferrari will do if Aventadors are a bit thin on the ground in your neck of the woods.
+As for the opposition, any old Ferrari will do, if super-exotics are a bit thin on the ground in your neck of the woods.